gaelj/BlazorCodeMirror6/NEW_CHANGELOG.md

 ### ✨ Introduce new features

-- Implement clipboard commands
+- Expose CodeMirrorState, for @ref access

 ### 🐛 Fix a bug

-- Add no-cors header to diagram requests
+- Don't use no-cors header
-- Hide additional content when not visible
-- Make visible by default

 ### 📝 Add or update documentation

-- Add visibility toggle to example
+- Fix menu title in example project